5.5. Formal Conduct Process

 5.5.3 The Responding Student shall be allowed to attend the entire portion of the PCB or formal Conduct Panel hearing at which information is received, excluding Panel deliberations, unless permitted under section 5.5.14.

-5.5.5 In the formal conduct process, the Responding Student:
+5.5.5 In the PCB or formal conduct process, the Respondent::

 b.
 May submit a written statement;